comunidadrubymx/comunidadrubymx.github.io/src/events.en.md

 6:00 Welcome

-6:30 First talk
+6:30 OpenAI with Hotwire - Erendira García

 6:50 Sponsor message - Buk

-7:00 Closing talk
+7:00 Back to the future: why use a monolith?

 7:30 End of event - Networking